 - Refuses to participate in an activity that would result in a violation of a State of federal law, rule, or regulation.

 Illinois adopted the FDA Food Code in June of 2016 which is used to regulate the retail food industry.
 Retail food establishments in Illinois, such as restaurants, bakeries, and grocery stores, fall under the jurisdiction of certified local health departments serving the jurisdiction where the establishment is located.
 Here is a link to the Illinois Department of Public Health website with a clickable map identifying the local health departments that food service employees may file food safety complaints for protection under the Illinois Whistleblower Act and the tort of retaliatory discharge.

 - Cook County Public Health regulates food safety in suburban Cook County (excluding Oak Park, Stickney Township, Evanston, and Skokie).
 The link to Cook County Public Health’s food safety complaint page is here.

 - The Chicago Public Health is the agency food service workers can file a food safety complaint.
 Here is the link to the Chicago Public Health’s website for filing complaints.

 - The Will County Health Department regulates food safety in Will County.
 Here is the link to the Will County Health Department for filing food safety complaints.

-If you believe you were retaliated against in violation of the Illinois Whistleblower Act or discharged in violation of the tort of retaliatory discharge, contact Brian J. Graber, Ltd., a Chicago food safety whistleblower lawyer for a free consultation at (312) 291-4648 or send an email to schedule a free consultation.
+If you believe you were retaliated against in violation of the Illinois Whistleblower Act or discharged in violation of the tort of retaliatory discharge, contact Brian J Graber LLC, a food safety whistleblower lawyer for a free consultation at (312) 291-4648 or (574) 203-2700 or send an email to schedule a free consultation.